sachinganapathy13579/Clustering/README.md

       * Award? : Dummy variable for Last_award (1=not null, 0=null)

-## 2) The task is to identify the cities which are safer for people to live.We used clustering to divide the cities based on its threat level like Rape,Assualt,Murder.
+## 2) The task is to identify the cities which are safer for people to live.We used clustering to divide the cities based on its threat level like Rape,Assault,Murder.